Drasath/Bloom/README.md

 # Bloom
-Bloom is a LED Display Driver written in C++
+Bloom is an LED Display Driver written in C++ specifically meant for oddly shaped displays.